CSbyGB/pentips/cloud/aws.md

 - `aws s3 --profile profilename cp s3://bucket/file .` copy a file from a bucket to our local directory

+- `aws s3 sync ss3://bucket/folder --profile profile .` copy a full folder to our local directory

+- If you find private key (Access_key and secret_access_key) you can configure it in a new profile with the command `aws configure --profile profilename`
+- Then, you just need to `aws --profile profilename s3 ls` to list the content of its s3 bucket.

 ## Resources

 ### AWS documentation